 The structure of mature mRNA includes the following elements:

 The coding sequences of mature mRNA contains triplet codons.
-In eukaryotes, the triplet codons code for specific amino acid and translate it into a single protein, whereas in prokaryotes these codons translate gene into multiple proteins by the assistance of tRNA and ribosome.
+In eukaryotes, the triplet codons code for specific amino acids and translate them into a single protein.
+Oppositely, the triplet codons in prokaryotes translate a gene into multiple proteins through the assistance of tRNA and ribosome.

-The coding region begins with the “Start codon” (AUG) and ends with the “Termination codon” (UAA, UAG and UGA).
+The coding region begins with a “Start codon” (AUG) and ends with the “Termination codon” (UAA, UAG and UGA).
 Internal base pairs maintain the coding region.
-Coding region also functions as the regulating sequence and exonic splicing enhancers and inhibitors in the precursor mRNA.
+The coding region also functions as a regulating sequence, exonic splicing enhancer and inhibitors in the precursor mRNA.

 There are two untranslated regions in mature mRNA, one at 5’ prime and the other at 3’ prime.
-The 5’ untranslated region is present in between the 5’ cap and start codon, whereas 3’ untranslated region is present in between the stop codon and 3’ tail.
-The untranslated region transcribes within the coding part.
-It performs the following functions like:
+The 5’ untranslated region is present in between the 5’ cap and start codon.
+Conversely, 3’ untranslated region is present in between the stop codon and 3’ tail.
+The untranslated region is transcribed within the coding part.
+It performs the following functions:

-Stability of mRNA: Both 5’ and 3’ untranslated region regulates the mRNA stability, due to varying affinity for Ribonucleases and ancillary protein that can promote or inhibit RNA degradation.
+- Stability of mRNA: Both 5’ and 3’ untranslated regions regulate mRNA stability due to varying affinity for ribonucleases and ancillary proteins that can promote or inhibit RNA degradation.

-SECIs element: It targets the protein to bind.
+- SECIs element: It targets the proteins to bind.

 Poly (A) tail

-- 3′-tailing in eukaryotic mRNA helps in the transportation of mRNA residing in the nucleus to the cytoplasm.
+- 3′-tailing in eukaryotic mRNA helps in the transportation of mRNA residing within the nucleus into the cytoplasm.

-- The 3′ poly-A tailing protects the 3′-end of mature mRNA from degeneration.
+- The 3′ poly-A tailing protects the 3′-end of mature mRNA from degenerating.

 A mature mRNA also comprises a 5’-cap before the 5’ untranslated region.
-The 7-methylguanosine cap attaches to the 5’ end via 5’-5’ phosphate linkage, and performs the following functions in mature mRNA:
+The 7-methylguanosine cap associates with the 5’ end via 5’-5’ phosphate linkage, and it performs the following functions in mature mRNA:

-- The 5′-mRNA capping also protects the 5′-end of mature mRNA from degeneration.
+- The 5′-mRNA capping also protects the 5′-end of mature mRNA against degeneration.

-- 5′-capping in mRNA also directs the binding of the ribosome during protein synthesis.
+- 5′-capping in mRNA also directs the binding of the ribosomes during protein synthesis.